Yiijee/JCN-FDU/index.md

-## Welcome to Journal Club with specialization in Neuroscience
+## Welcome to Journal Club on Neuroscience @FDU

-Journal Club with specialization in Neuroscience (JCR) is an in-the-flash activity of FDU URPB (Undergraduate Research Program in Biology).
+Journal Club with specialization in Neuroscience (JCR) is an in-the-flash activity of [FDU](http://www.fudan.edu.cn) URPB (Undergraduate Research Program in Biology).
 Each week, an undergraduate student in FDU will share others with recent research or independent projects about neuroscience.

 ### Scheduled for 2020 Spring